jrheard/blog/_drafts/truthiness-and-short-circuit-evaluation-in-python.md

 <div class="expression">7</div>
 </div>

-So at this point, our expression is `False or 6 or 7`, and Python has to figure out whether or not that whole thing ends up evaluating to `True`, because we're running this code as the condition part of an `if` statement.
+So at this point, our partly-evaluated expression is `False or 6 or 7`, and Python has to figure out whether or not that whole thing ends up evaluating to `True`, because we're running this code as the condition part of an `if` statement.

 What does Python do when it sees that weird-looking `False or 6 or 7` expression?
 In order to answer that question, we'll need to know about **truthiness** and **short-circuiting**.